josevnz/tutorials/docs/Textualize/TUTORIAL.md

 ## What is next

+This short tutorial only covers a few aspects of Textual, there is so much more to discover and learn:

 * You should definitely take a look at the [official tutorial](https://textual.textualize.io/tutorial/).
 Lots of examples and pointers to the reference [API](https://textual.textualize.io/api/).
 * Textual can use _widgets_ from the project that started all, [Rich](https://github.com/Textualize/rich).
 I think some, if not any of these components will get merged into Textual at some point.
 Textual framework is more capable for complex applications using a high level API, but Rich has lots of nice features.
-* You can also make your own widgets.
+* Make your own widgets!.
 Also while designing the TUI, [grab a piece of paper and draw how you picture the components](https://textual.textualize.io/how-to/design-a-layout/) should align together, it will save you time and headaches later.
 * Debugging applications in Python can get complicated.
 Sometimes you may have to [mix different tools](https://github.com/josevnz/DebuggingApplications/blob/main/StracePythonWireshark/README.md) to figure out what is wrong with an application.
 * _Asyncio_ is a complex topic, you should [read the developer documentation](https://docs.python.org/3/library/asyncio-dev.html) to see what are your alternatives.
 * _Textual_ is used by other projects.
 One of them that is super easy to use is [Trogon](https://github.com/Textualize/trogon), it will [make your CLI self discoverable](https://github.com/josevnz/CLIWithClickAndTrogon/blob/main/README.md).